morphgnt/morphological-lexicon/README.md

 analysis and explanation of morphology of Greek New Testament and similar texts

-A first pass has been done of all but Luke and Acts.
-Each cycle of work adds more text, merges in more existing analysis and improves the code.
+A first pass has been done of all NT books to produce `lexemes.yaml`.

-## Current Process

-* add a file to 'sblgnt-lexemes` set in `filesets.yaml` (I'm doing shortest first)
-* `./scripts/generate_lexemes.py >> lexemes.yaml`
-* manual inspect `pos` and clean up morphgnt/tisch conflicts
-* run `add_bdag_headwords.py`
-* manually check all missing BDAG headwords
-* run `add_dodson.py`
-* clean up 0-padded numbers
-* manually check all missing dodson entries
-* run `add_mounce_morphcat.py`
-* manually check all missing morphcat entries
-* run `check_pos.py` and review pos inconsistencies
+I'm now reviewing missing items, part-of-speech and lemma disagreements, and doing analysis of derivational and inflectional forms.